 This simple exercise has reduced my neck pain more than any other strength exercise.
-Pick a pair of moderate weight dumbbells (10-15 for women, 15-20 for men), and perform 1 set of 50 repetition.
-Do this every day, 7 days a week.
+Pick a pair of moderate weight dumbbells (10-15 for women, 15-20 for men), and perform 1 set of 50 repetitions.
+Do this every day, seven days a week.
 I have worked up over the years to 2 sets of 50 with 55lbs.

 3. Cable/Smart Toner High Pull

 Using a cable or smart toner set to light tension perform high face pulls.
 The version I like best is like a bent arm rear flyer.
 So, not like a row.
 This uses more rear deltoids.
 Perform 1 set of 20 every day.